 This guy was pure entertainment.

-Growing tired of his club’s goalkeeping woes, Fergie moved for Barthez following his success with France at the World Cup and Euros.
+Growing tired of his club’s goalkeeping woes, Fergie made a big-money move for Barthez following his success with France at the 1998 World Cup and Euro 2000.

-And he became an instant fan favourite at Old Trafford, mainly because he was a bit mad.
+And he became an instant fan favourite at Old Trafford, mainly because he was a bit mental.

-Known for playing mind-games and psyching out his opposition, memorable Barthez moments include trying (and failing) to trick West Ham’s Paolo Di Canio into believing he was offside as he ran through on goal, clattering into Leeds’ Ian Harte, subsequently giving away a penalty and then saving the resulting penalty and, of course, standing on the far post for as long as possible before a spot-kick.
+Known for playing mind-games and psyching out his opposition, memorable Barthez moments include trying (and failing) to trick West Ham’s Paolo Di Canio into believing he was offside as he ran through on goal, clattering into Leeds’ Ian Harte, subsequently giving away a penalty and then saving the resulting penalty and, of course, standing on the far post for as long as possible before the opposition took their spot-kick.

 He also had an extremely kissable bald head; just ask Laurent Blanc!